 Charger Type and Battery Capacity

 If you are comfortable only using your solar charger when the sun shines, you may opt for a panel-only charger.
-But if you want something you can use even when it is dark, then look for a solar charger that comes with a battery pack.
+But if you want something you can use even when it is dark, then look for a solar charger that comes with a backup battery pack.

 It is important to pay attention to the battery capacity of a solar charger that comes with a battery pack.
 This tells you how much charge the battery can hold.
 The higher the capacity of a solar power bank’s battery, the more charge it will hold.